lean-delivery/ansible-role-logstash/README.md

 - `ls_config`:
 All Logstash configuration parameters are supported.
 This is achieved using a configuration map parameter `ls_config` which is serialized into the logstash.yml file.
 The use of a map ensures the Ansible playbook does not need to be updated to reflect new/deprecated/plugin configuration parameters.
-Default to `[]`
+Default is not defined
 - `ls_home`:
 Path to logstash home directory.
 Default to `/usr/share/logstash`
 - `ls_pid_file`: